 - If you sold or went short a currency pair and its value decreased.

-There are several key factors that drive the exchange rate like central bank monetary policy, economic data, political events, and geopolitical risk events but ultimately it all comes down to the price action.
-If you are a visual person you can learn how to read a price chart to forecast future market trends.
+There are several key factors that drive the exchange rate.
+The central bank monetary policy, economic data, political events, and geopolitical risk events, but ultimately it all comes down to the price action.
+If you are a visual person, you can learn how to read a price chart to forecast future market trends.

 Forex Basic Terms

 Learning a new foreign language starts with learning the alphabet.
-The same goes with the Forex market which has its own alphabet and language.
-You need to learn this new language if you don’t want to feel awkward in front of other traders.
+The same goes for the Forex market which has its own alphabet and language.
+It’s important to learn this new language to understand the market.

 Understanding the Forex jargon is essential if you want to learn Forex trading.
 In TSG’s Forex glossary you will be able to find the basic Forex terminology.